chrissupinger/t_scr/README.md

 * Other:
   * [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) and/or [geckodriver](https://github.com/mozilla/geckodriver/releases)

+## Notes:
+* ChromeDriver is great for running headless environments

+## Working:
+* [ ] Looking to further tune the program to run in conjuction with [fake-useragent](https://github.com/hellysmile/fake-useragent)

 ## Known Issues:
 * 09.17.18 - Selenium: loss of element; observed between data captures in the range of 600 to 900